Skip to main content

 addons: []

 To activate addons, clone the addon repository into the addons folder.
-Alternativly, you may copy or link the files into the addons folder.
+Alternatively, you may copy or link the files into the addons folder.
 For an addon example, you may copy the files from the addons folder of the civitas_core deployment repository.

 After that, activate the addon in your inventory by adding the following snippet to your inventory.
 Of course, you must adapt the addon name/path.